Skip to content

 Setup & Connection

-This guide covers how to connect to Warp streams via SSE or WebSocket, authenticate, handle events, and implement best practices for reliable real-time streaming.
+This guide covers how to connect to Warp streams via WebSocket or SSE, authenticate, handle events, and implement best practices for reliable real-time streaming.

 Authentication